saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 # Video 1: The power of portfolio diversification

 Hi, I'm Kris.
 I am a Professor of finance at the Solvay Business School in Brussels and an expert in portfolio analysis.
-I will be your instructor for this course on analyzing portfolio returns in R. Let's get started by a simple example of the power of portfolio diversification.
+I will be your instructor for this course on analyzing portfolio returns in R.

+***

+Pitch why it is important.

+Explain concepts.

+Characteristic eruit laten?

+Uitleggen wat de market capitalization is.

+Let's get started by a simple example of the power of portfolio diversification.

 ***